jd-strait/ALDUQ/README.md

 `ALDunknown.m` - reversible jump MCMC for unknown number of landmarks model (inferring k and \theta)

-`FindBestk.m` - repeated parallel MCMC runs of ALDfixed.m for criterion-based approach for selecting number of landmarks
+`FindBestk.m` - repeated parallel MCMC runs of ALDfixed.m for criterion-based approach for selecting number of landmarks -- uses parallel computing functionality in MATLAB

 **Sub programs**